The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Chain complices consisting of metric currents

 In this section, we denote by $X$ and $Y$ metric spaces.
-We recall the notion of currents in metric spaces, which is slightly modified from the original one given in \cite{AK}.
-For its history and fundamental and deep theory, we refer to \cite{AK}.
-Lemmas \ref{lem:D is flabby}, \ref{lem:N^c spt} and \ref{lem:I^c spt} are fundamental and important in our paper.
-Because the proofs of Lemmas \ref{lem:N^c spt} and \ref{lem:I^c spt} could not be found in any literatures, we will give the proof.
-Lemma \ref{lem:D is flabby} is maybe well-known, but for the completeness, we will prove it.
+We recall the notion of currents in metric spaces introduced by Ambrosio and Kirchheim \cite{AK}.
+Here, we note that we will use a slightly modified definition from the original one.
+For the reason why we use the modified definition, see Remark \ref{rem:tight}.